hxofficial/Comm-Doc/docs/instructions/task4.md

 # # Task 4 - Dropping Schemas

+## **Introduction**

+In a MySQL database, it may be necessary to drop a schema (database) for various reasons, such as restructuring or cleaning up the database.
+This task requires careful consideration and caution since dropping a schema will permanently delete all of its data.
+In this guide, we will walk you through the process of dropping a schema in MySQL Workbench.

 ## Drop a schema

 1-Right click on the schema that you created, you will see a screen with several tabs.